pryv/poc-integration-tableau/README.md

 As soon as the Tableau connector opens, it will start the Pryv.IO authentication flow by calling `pryvAuthSetup`.
 Two situations can be observed:

-* If the user provided an existing Pryv.IO access through the connector URL (see [Usage](#usage), step 3), it will bypass Pryv authentication and directly jumps to data gathering by calling `tableau.submit`.
+* If the user provided an existing Pryv.IO access through the connector URL or use a sharing link (see [Usage](#usage), step 3), it will bypass Pryv login.
 * Otherwise, it will call `pryv.Auth.setup(authSettings)`, which will activate the Pryv.IO login button and start the authentication flow using the settings prepared previously.

 ##### Phase 1: needSignin